import pandas as pd

 - Exploratory Data Analysis:

-- List the questions you aim to answer.
+- Additionally, list the questions you aim to answer.

 - Address the questions through data visualization with